meterio/Sumer_docs/business-case/key-trends-in-blockchain-and-defi/the-present-and-the-future-is-multi-chain.md

 Even across similar use cases of Decentralized finance and NFTs, any single blockchain infrastructure is not scalable enough to target mass adoption.

-The blockchain ecosystem will scale similarly to how the internet scaled horizontally through the TCP/IP protocols and enabled disparate enterprise network communications to be interconnected and reach broader audiences.
+The blockchain ecosystem will scale similarly to how the internet scaled horizontally through the TCP/IP protocols and enable disparate enterprise network communications to be interconnected and reach broader audiences.